angristan/OpenVPN-install-old/README.md

 # OpenVPN-install
-This script allows you to install an OpenVPN server quickly and esealy on Debian 8 *only*.
+This script allows you to install an OpenVPN server quickly and easily on Debian 8 *only*.

 ## Use